-As can be seen in Figure~\ref{fig:expl_ene_obs}, the amount of $\ce{^56Ni}$ ejected can vary by an order of magnitude depending on the explosion energy and compactness of the progenitor star.
-However, as mentioned above, in the explosions of LC18 it is fixed to $0.07 M_\odot$, which could introduce large errors in the final abundances of Fe-peak elements.
-This is because all of the $\ce{^56Ni}$ will decay to $\ce{^56Fe}$, which is the most abundant Fe isotope.
-Therefore, fixing the amount of $\ce{^56Ni}$ in practice fixes the amount of Fe ejected by the supernova and, as a consequence, of all the Fe-peak elements.
+As seen in Fig.~\ref{fig:expl_ene_obs}, the amount of $\ce{^56Ni}$ ejected can vary by an order of magnitude depending on the explosion energy and compactness of the progenitor star.
+However, as mentioned above, LC18 fixed this amount at $0.07 M_\odot$, potentially introducing large errors in the final abundances of Fe-peak elements.
+This is because $\ce{^56Ni}$ decays to $\ce{^56Fe}$, the most abundant Fe isotope.
+Therefore, fixing the amount of $\ce{^56Ni}$ in practice fixes the amount of ejected Fe (and, consequently, all the Fe-peak elements) by the supernova.

-For solar metallicity progenitors, $0.07 M_\odot$ is overall a reasonable amount of $\ce{^56Ni}$ ejected, and quite similar to the value obtained in our simulations when averaging over the IMF and IDORV.
-At lower metallicity, however, stars tend to be more compact and therefore progenitors with $M_{\rm ZAMS} > 30 M_\odot$ are expected to eject very large amounts of $\ce{^56Ni}$, as seen by the most energetic explosions shown in Figure~\ref{fig:expl_ene_obs}.
-The important caveat to this is that some of these stars are expected to die as BHSNe, and therefore will likely experience a significant fallback that can severely decrease their explosion energy and also the mass of Nickel ejected \citep{Eggenberger2025_BHSNe_EOS}.
-Therefore, more accurate models are needed to investigate the full impact of these high-mass stars on the overall abundance of Fe-peak elements, and we leave this to future work.
-Nonetheless, we do not expect our conclusions to qualitatively change even when considering the uncertainties on the explodability and ejecta mass of these BHSNe.
-As shown in detail in Appendix~\ref{app:all_progs_LC18} and as it can already be seen in Figure~\ref{fig:expl_ene_obs}, only 5 progenitors eject less than $0.07 M_\odot$ of $\ce{^56Ni}$ in our simulations.
+For solar metallicity progenitors, $0.07 M_\odot$ represents a reasonable amount of ejected $\ce{^56Ni}$ overall -- quite similar to the the IMF- and IDORV-averaged values from our simulations.
+At lower metallicity, however, stars are typically more compact; therefore, progenitors with $M_{\rm ZAMS} > 30 M_\odot$ are expected to eject very large amounts of $\ce{^56Ni}$, as shown by the most energetic explosions in Fig.~\ref{fig:expl_ene_obs}.
+An important caveat is that some of these stars are expected to die as BHSNe and thus will likely experience significant fallback that severely decrease both their explosion energy and ejected $\ce{^56Ni}$ mass \citep{Eggenberger2025_BHSNe_EOS}.
+Therefore, more accurate models are needed to investigate the full impact of these high-mass stars on the overall abundance of Fe-peak elements.
+We leave this to future work.
+Nonetheless, we do not expect our conclusions to qualitatively change, even when considering the uncertainties in BHSNe explodability and ejecta mass.
+As shown in detail in Appendix~\ref{app:all_progs_LC18} and as shown in Fig.~\ref{fig:expl_ene_obs}, only five progenitors eject less than $0.07 M_\odot$ of $\ce{^56Ni}$ in our simulations.
 Therefore, we can robustly conclude that at low metallicity, we expect much higher abundances of Fe.